An individual doing paid work in the UK falls into one of three main categories:

 - Part-time Workers (Prevention of Less Favourable Treatment Regulations 2000 (SI 2000/1551), regulation 1

 - Employment Rights Act 1996, sections 43K and 230(6), inserted by the Public Interest Disclosure Act 1998, section 15.

 Under this new scheme, some employees, known as 'employee shareholders', may exchange some of their UK employment rights for shares in the business they are working for.
 The status came into force on 1 September 2013 under the Growth and Infrastructure Act 2013.
-For further information see the related FAQ What is employee owner or employee shareholder status?.
+For further information, see What is employee owner or employee shareholder status?

-One category of workers who experience difficulties with employee status is temporary workers.
-Separate legislation covers this category - particularly the Agency Workers Regulations 2010 (SI 2010/93).
+Temporary workers often experience difficulties with their employee status.
+Separate legislation covers the ‘temporary worker’ category – in particular the Agency Workers Regulations 2010 (SI 2010/93).
 For more information see our Temporary workers Q&As.

-With the arrival of the employee shareholder legislation, the Government has acknowledged the general uncertainty amongst some employers about the differences between workers and employees.
-The differences are determined by what are known as common law tests.
-For information on these tests see the related FAQ How do employers determine if an individual who already works for them is an employee?.
+The government has acknowledged the general uncertainty among some employers about the differences between ‘workers’ and ‘employees.’
+The differences are determined by what are known as ‘common law tests.’
+For information on these tests, see How do employers determine if an individual who already works for them is an employee?